auralangco/aura/book/006-function-calls.md

 ## Operators

 Almost all operators we showed you all are tied to a function/method so they can be overloaded.
-Most of them are methods bound to a tag so to implement it to your type you'll need to tag it with the appropriate tag.
-Like the `-` operator uses the `minus` method of the `#minus` tag.
-We'll show this better when talking about tags
+Most of them are methods bound to an interface so to implement it to your type you'll need to implement the appropriate interface.
+Like the `-` operator uses the `minus` method of the `Minus` interface.
+We'll show this better when talking about interfaces.

 ## Labelled Calls